Is there a better food known to man than chicken wings?

 Nothing quite beats sitting down to a big bowl of wings.
 They are messy, they are tasty and most important, they are easy.

-My favorite part of eating chicken wings with a table full of people is the that you get to see everyone with their guard down.
-At my house, it's a judgement free zone and everyone takes full advantage of this.
+At my house, it’s a judgement free zone and everyone takes full advantage of this.
 No cutlery, sleeves rolled up, saucy hands & saucey faces.
-It's fantastic.
+It’s fantastic.

-Sweet & Spicy Chicken Wings Recipe
+Sweet and Spicy Chicken Wings Recipe

 - 1/4 teaspoon fresh ground black pepper

 - 1/4 cup light brown sugar

 - 1/2 teaspoon onion powder